nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not exceed the size of 10 MB.
+6. UI should be intuitive enough for users who are not IT-savvy.
+7. The response to any command should become visible within 1 second.
+8. Should be compatibile with Unix, Mac and Windows systems.

 ## Appendix D : Glossary